-More than 311,000 acres were killed by spruce beetles in Colorado in 2012, compared to 64,000 acres in 2008, and infestations are going strong, especially in southern parts of the state like the San Juan and Rio Grande National Forests.
+More than 311,000 acres were killed by spruce beetles in Colorado in 2012, compared to nearly 2 million acres cumulatively by 2018.
+Infestations seem to be dropping SLIGHTLY in 2019, but are still strong, especially in southern parts of the state like the San Juan and Rio Grande National Forests.

 MCH is environmentally safe and non-toxic to humans, pets, birds, and even the beetles themselves.
 Registered by EPA and most Rocky Mountain States.
 All pheromones in controlled release dispensers are approved organic by USDA/NOP.
 It is user and Eco-Friendly.
 Unlike the insecticides approved for Bark Beetle control, MCH does not kill bees, beneficial insects, aquatic organisms.
 Not restricted use.
 Always follow label instructions.

-Easy to use controlled release dispenser that is hung on individual specimen trees or placed in a grid pattern when wanting to protect acreage.
-Bubbles have been designed specifically to last as long as the beetle flight and do not need to be replaced half way through the season in most instances.
+MCH comes in easy-to-use controlled-release bubble cap dispensers that are hung on un-infested trees or placed in a grid pattern when wanting to protect acreage.
+MCH bubble caps should be applied to trees before adult beetles begin to emerge, which in Colorado (a very hard-hit area) is typically April or May.
+They also need to be applied to dead logs or blowdown where possible. (see "Stumps" below) Bubbles have been designed specifically to last as long as the beetle flight and do not need to be replaced half way through the season in most instances.

-Stumps and windthrown trees: Each stump or tree must be treated to prevent population build-up because stumps and windthrown trees are preferred hosts.
+Stumps and wind-thrown trees: Each stump or tree must be treated to prevent population build-up because stumps and wind-thrown trees are preferred hosts.
 Place 1 bubble cap on the north face of each stump.
-Place up to 6 bubble caps, depending on the tree size, at 6 - 10 foot spacing on the shady side of the log.
+Place up to 6 bubble caps, depending on the log size, at 6 - 10 foot spacing on the shady side of the log.